Here are some additional questions answered in individual states legal summaries:

 - And More!

+This is available only to licensed healthcare professionals who may only purchase the state or states they are licensed in.
 Upon purchase, the AAFE will verify your information and allow you access to your individual state legal summary of laws and regulations.
 This process usually takes 1-2 business days.
+The AAFE reserves the right to verify or cancel purchases at its discretion.

-Access to these state regulations is good for one year from date of purchase.
+Access to state regulations is good for one year from date of purchase.

 Note: Some questions may not be included in state summaries if answers could not be found.